michhar/michhar.github.io/_posts/2017-07-19-single-artifical-neuron-for-nonlinear-separable-data.md

                       data_home=test_data_home)
 ```

 The data is a small, but wide acute lymphocytic leukemia (ALL) vs. acute myelogenous leukemia (AML) dataset.
-It has approximlately 7000 biological markers (our features), vs. 72 samples (our data points).
+It has approximately 7000 biological markers (our features), vs. 72 samples (our data points).

 Given the noisy nature of the data and possible skewedness, it was standardized and normalized with convenience functions from `scikit-learn`: